jkasamoahtech/soc-home-lab/README.md

 ---

-**What I Learned**
+## What I Learned

-  - Designing resilient network architectures with dual-homed VMs
+- Designed a resilient network architecture using VirtualBox Host-Only and NAT networking.
+-

-  - Configuring and tuning Windows event logging and Sysmon
+- Configured and tuned Windows Event Forwarding (WEF) and Sysmon.
+-

-  - Writing Splunk SPL queries and real-time detection alerts
+- Developed Splunk SPL queries to detect suspicious activity.
+-

-  - Mapping detections to the MITRE ATT&CK framework
+- Mapped detections to the MITRE ATT&CK framework.
+-

-  - Simulating adversary behavior to validate detection coverage
+- Simulated adversary techniques to validate detection rules.

 ---